daywiss/statesync/README.md

 ## Diff
 Anytime there is a potential state change this event is emitted, use in conjuction with patch.
 Not normally used directly.
+If using diff, it is best to include an equality check like `lodash.isEqual`.

 ```state.on('diff',function(action){ })```

 * action - parameter comes as an object